Inverting the Pyramid of Success: Plot

 After everyone heads back out onto the pitch, Ted asks Nate why he is so mad at him.
 Nate reveals that Ted made him believe he was very important, only to abandon him when he joined the coaching staff.
 He tells Ted that the team wouldn't have gotten this far without his input, that he earned his place as a coach, and that Ted doesn’t belong here.
 He angrily rejects Ted’s apology, telling him he’s "full of shit", and storms out.

-During the second half, Sam (Toheeb Jimoh) scores a goal, and Jamie is fouled on his way to score.
+During the second half, Sam scores a goal, and Jamie is fouled on his way to score.
 He gives the penalty kick to Dani (Cristo Fernández), who hasn't taken one since his accidental killing of team mascot Earl.
 Inspired by the presence of the new mascot on the sidelines, Dani scores a goal, which gives the team a draw - enough to promote them back to the Premier League.
 As the team celebrates, Ted finds that Nate has torn up the "Believe" sign in the locker room and left without a word to the team.
 Meeting with Akufo (Sam Richardson), Sam declines his offer, which enrages Akufo, who claims Sam will never play on the Nigeria national football team.
 Sam tells Ted and Rebecca that his decision was based on his journey, feeling he still has more left with the club.

 After facing the press about the game and his mental health, Ted encounters Trent Crimm (James Lance), who tells Ted he was fired from The Independent after admitting to his editor that he'd revealed an anonymous source.
 Despite losing his job, he remains optimistic for his future and wishes Ted good luck in the next season.
 A few days later, Roy surprises Keeley with tickets for an overseas holiday, but while Keeley is delighted, she turns it down to remain in London and work on her new business.
 She tells him to not waste the journey and go alone.
 Sam buys a space where he intends to open a Nigerian cuisine restaurant.
 Two months later, in the London Stadium, the West Ham United F.C. players are training, while Rupert whispers something to a member of the coaching staff.
 The person turns, revealing himself to be Nate.